-The POS should disclose the history of the general contractor in undertaking timely school constructions and information regarding the general contractor's reputation in the last five years.
-The POS should disclose the complete construction budget (including soft costs, remediation costs, demolition costs, and cost overrun contingencies), plus the construction completion timeline through the certificate of occupancy and projected construction draw schedule.
+The POS should disclose the history of the general contractor in undertaking timely school constructions and information regarding the general contractor's reputation.
+The POS should disclose the complete construction budget (including soft costs, remediation costs, demolition costs, and cost overrun contingencies) plus the construction completion timeline through the certificate of occupancy and projected construction draw schedule.
 In addition, the POS should disclose penalties for late completion or exceeding the construction budget and financial incentives for early delivery.
-The POS should disclose the existence of a guaranteed maximum price construction contract with a general contractor, and disclose the completion or performance bonds are required from the general contractor.
-If no completion or performance bonds are required, the POS should disclose that information and provide the reasons for waiving the bonding requirement.
+The POS should disclose the existence of a guaranteed maximum price construction contract with a general contractor.
+If no completion or performance bonds are required from the general contractor.
+If no completion or waiving the bonding requirement.
 Lastly, the POS should disclose whether the general contractor's bonds are assigned to the trustee to protect bondholders from damages from prolonged delay in construction completion.